mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 Next, the Referee rolls 2d6, adds Joe’s trust DM of +0 and compares the result to the Customs Scan table.
 He rolls a 5, which is four less than the planet’s Law Level of 9.
 This means a Close Range Scan.
-The customs ship orders Joe to change course to fl y within 10 kilometres.
+The customs ship orders Joe to change course to fl y within 10 kilometers.
 He complies and the scout ship is scanned with visual, thermal, EM and active radar.
 He holds his breath... but the luxuries are safely stowed away and only the radar can penetrate his ship’s hull.
 He’s safe.

 At Regina Starport, the Referee checks the law level again.
 This time, he rolls a 3, a whole six less than the planet’s law